-Thelma Schoonmaker's husband, director Michael Powell, was consulted about the weight gain scenes.
+Thelma Schoonmaker's husband, Director Michael Powell, was consulted about the weight gain scenes.
 In Powell's The Life and Death of Colonel Blimp (1943), the lead character gets significantly bigger during the course of the movie.
-Martin Scorsese and Robert De Niro were curious how the actor Roger Livesey had achieved that effect.
-Powell informed them that Livesay had gotten bigger through careful use of camera angles, shaving his hair to make his head appear larger and judicious use of padding.
-Scorsese and De Niro felt that the film was too realistic to get away with that kind of effect so the decision was made for De Niro to physically bulk up through overeating.
+Martin Scorsese and Robert De Niro were curious how Roger Livesey had achieved that effect.
+Powell informed them that Livesay had gotten bigger through careful use of camera angles, shaving his hair to make his head appear larger, and judicious use of padding.
+Scorsese and De Niro felt that the film was too realistic to get away with that kind of effect, so the decision was made for De Niro to physically bulk up through overeating.

 According to Martin Scorsese on the DVD, when first screening some test 8mm footage of Robert De Niro sparring in a ring, he felt that something was off about the image.
 Michael Powell, who at that time had become something of a mentor and good friend to Scorsese, suggested that it was the color of the gloves that was throwing them off.
 Realizing this was true, Scorsese then decided the movie had to be filmed in black and white.

-The opening sequence - in which Jake prances around a ring in slow motion - features the lighting from photographers' flashes.
-There was actually only person setting off the flash bulbs, and that was director of photography Michael Chapman running around in the ring in a black velor tracksuit.
+The opening sequence, in which Jake prances around a ring in slow motion, featured the lighting from photographers' flashes.
+There was only person setting off the flash bulbs, and that was Director of Photography Michael Chapman running around in the ring in a black velor tracksuit.

 Martin Scorsese claims that nothing should be read into his using the On the Waterfront (1954) quote.
-Jake LaMotta, in his declining years, used to appear on stage reciting dialogue from television plays and even reading William Shakespeare.
-According to Scorsese, he'd planned to use something from "Richard III" (because in the corresponding real-life event LaMotta used it), but director Michael Powell suggested that "Richard III" wouldn't work in the context of the film because the film in general and LaMotta in particular are inherently American.
-Scorsese picked the lines from "On the Waterfront", which was a favorite recital source for LaMotta in real life.
+Jake LaMotta, in his declining years, used to appear on stage reciting dialogue from television plays, and even reading William Shakespeare.
+According to Scorsese, he'd planned to use something from "Richard III" (because in the corresponding real-life event, LaMotta used it), but Michael Powell suggested that "Richard III" wouldn't work in the context of the film, because the film in general, and LaMotta in particular, are inherently American.
+Scorsese picked the lines from "On the Waterfront", which was a favorite recital source for LaMotta in real-life.

-Actor John Turturro makes his film debut as the man at table at Webster Hall.
-Both Turturro and Robert De Niro have played characters named Billy Sunday.
-De Niro as Master Chief Leslie W. 'Billy' Sunday in Men of Honor (2000), and Turturro as Coach Billy Sunday in He Got Game (1998).
+John Turturro makes his film debut as the man at table at Webster Hall.
+Turturro and Robert De Niro have played characters named Billy Sunday.
+De Niro as Master Chief Leslie W. "Billy" Sunday in Men of Honor (2000), and Turturro as Coach Billy Sunday in He Got Game (1998).

 The boxing scenes were originally scheduled to be filmed over a period of five weeks.
 However, because of the way that Martin Scorsese designed to film them shot by shot, the filming of the fight scenes went over twice the length to ten weeks.